alt-rahul/5g-edge-app/guides/the-journey.md

 ### Week 1

-- [ ] Get started with Edge
+- [x] Get started with Edge
-  - [ ] Understanding what is Edge, why is it usefull, and what is it primarily used for
+  - [x] Understanding what is Edge, why is it usefull, and what is it primarily used for
-  - [ ] Look at existing research papers that explained Edge
+  - [x] Look at existing research papers that explained Edge
+  - [x] Finish weekly presentation:

+### Week 2
+- [x] Make a future roadmap
+  - [x] What exactly are we trying to acheive? - creating Edge benchmarks that'll help the scheduler
+  - [x] What are important steps? - look at existing benchmarks, collect data (when running AI applications), integrate our bechmarks with exisiting ones and potentially develop an ML model.
-  - [ ] Finish weekly presentation:
+  - [x] Finish weekly presentation: [Week 2]("\weekly_presentations\Week2")